mikesigs/academic-kickstart/content/post/building-azure-functions-with-fsharp-and-vscode/3-running-locally.md

 }
 ```

 The single task in the file, as the `label` suggests, will let you run your function in the Azure Functions host.
-To invoke this task, open the Command Pallette with `Ctrl+Shift+P` and type `task` then select `Tasks: Run Task`.
+To invoke this task:

+- Open the Command Pallette with `Ctrl+Shift+P`
+- Type `task`
+- Select `Tasks: Run Task`
+- Select `Run Functions Host`

 You should now see a sweet ASCII lightning bolt in the integrated terminal of VS Code.

 Voila!
 Your function is running.
 To stop it, press `Ctrl+C` in the terminal.

 ### Create a Custom Keybinding

 _This step is certainly not required.
 But if you're like me, and you love simplifying your life with keyboard shortcuts, don't skip over this!_

 You are going to use this task a lot.
-So rather than typing `Ctrl+Shift+P` > `task` > `Tasks: Run Task` all the time, setup the following keyboard shortcut:
+And the way we just had to invoke it is going to get real tedious after a while.
+Save yourself some time and keystrokes by setting up the following keyboard shortcut!

 - Press `Ctrl+Shift+P` and type "keyboard"
 - Select "Preferences: Open Keyboard Shortcuts" (or just press `Ctrl+K Ctrl+S`)
-- At the top of the window that just opened you'll see some instructions for created advanced customizations.
+- At the top of the window that just opened you'll see some instructions for creating advanced customizations.
 That's where we're headed.
-Click on the `keybindings.json` link.
+Click on the `keybindings.json` link
 - In the `keybindings.json` file now open in the right-hand pane, add the following new keybinding:

 ```json